MSc Medical Biotechnology

 This two-year master’s programme comprises advanced courses that focus on tools used to analyse a variety of biological samples for life science research, as well as for health care applications within diagnostics and drug development.
 The student will be provided with in-depth knowledge about scientific methodologies used for comprehensive analyses of biological systems, and their applications for advanced health care or medical surveillance.
 The programme offers extensive biotechnology training to tackle global needs in the area of life sciences thus enabling students to prepare for careers both in Sweden and internationally.

-Courses comprise both theoretical knowledge and practical application of theory from experimental design to bioinformatic and statistical analysis of raw data and interpretation of results.
+Courses comprise both theoretical knowledge and practical application of theory; from experimental design to bioinformatic and statistical analysis of raw data and interpretation of the results.
 The curriculum provides a cross-platform approach that enables students to acquire a unique and individualised expertise that appeal to a wide span of employers.
-Students train problem-solving skills, project management as well as professional communication.
-During the last term of the programme students work with a master degree project in a research setting at KTH, in industry or in a university or research institute anywhere in the world and acquire specialisation within a relevant topic.
+The students train problem-solving skills, project management as well as professional communication.
+During the last term of the programme, the students work with a master degree project in a research setting at KTH, in industry or in a university or research institute anywhere in the world and acquire specialisation within a relevant topic.

 The programme curriculum is designed, taught and continuously updated by a team of internationally recognised researchers within the different subject areas, in collaboration with representatives from the private sector.
 The programme is given by the School of Engineering Sciences in Chemistry, Biotechnology and Health in Stockholm with access to facilities, infrastructure and instrument park available at at Solna Campus (Science for Life Laboratory) and KTH Campus in Stockholm (AlbaNova University Center).